 Our plan A is to save your natural teeth — but sometimes, extraction is the best option for protecting your oral and overall health.
 If we determine that removing a tooth is necessary, our team of doctors is highly experienced in performing comfortable, efficient extractions.
 A simple extraction is a nonsurgical tactic in which the tooth is removed in a single piece with forceps.
 A complex extraction is oral surgery used when the tooth needs to come out in multiple pieces.

 By far the most common tooth extraction is that of the wisdom teeth, or the third molars that often emerge in late adolescence or the early 20s.
 Not everyone has wisdom teeth, but when they are present, there is usually not enough room for them to erupt properly.
 Wisdom teeth often become impacted or infected, and they can also cause crowding of the surrounding teeth.
-Dr. Alex Ness, Dr. Stephanie Ness, and Dr. Murray Greer provide comfortable wisdom tooth extractions as needed.
+Dr. Alex Ness and Dr. Stephanie Ness provide comfortable wisdom tooth extractions as needed.
 For the more complicated extractions, or, if there is a patient who is wanting sedation, we can refer you to an excellent oral surgeon.